top of page

 This is the reality for most Xero users doing management accounts.
 Not because they lack skill, but because Xero was never built to handle the timing differences that require accrual accounting.
 That job still falls to spreadsheets, manual journals, and the accountant who happens to remember.

-This article explains exactly why Xero can't automate accruals natively, and what's now possible with Spread, a Xero-connected tool built inside an accounting practice specifically to solve this problem.
+This article explains exactly why Xero can't automate accruals natively, what the manual process actually looks like, and what's now possible with Spread, a Xero-connected tool built inside an accounting practice specifically to solve this problem.

 Why Xero can't automate accruals on its own